-Complementary materials of high quality enhance the design of buildings
+Complementary materials of high quality enhance the

-- On interior lots, where stone is used on the front elevation and there is no logical termination point on the side elevations, a "finger-joint", or similar detail transitioning to brick should be incorporated. - Generally, there should be one or two types of wall cladding on a block with a third being allowed for architectural features or accents only. - Flankage or rear building elevations exposed to public views or spaces (such as streets, parks, walkways, etc.) should have materials and details consistent with that of the front elevation. - Masonry detailing in keeping with the style of the building is encouraged including: base corbelling, belt coursing, precast quoining, precast sills and surrounds, lintels and keystones. - Use of keystones in large opening surrounds, such as over large windows, is encouraged. - The base of a building shall have masonry wall cladding to within 250mm to 300mm of finished grade.
-Where grade conditions apply the brick/stone shall be stepped at intervals to within this same range. - Chimneys located on exterior walls are to be constructed of brick and must have proper detailing such as precast caps.
+- Where vinyl, high quality fibre cement siding (i.e. hardi-board) or stucco are used, a masonry base of either brick or stone shall be provided. - On interior lots, the material used for the front facade shall wrap around the building side a minimum of 1200mm (4'-0"), to a change of wall plane or a rain water leader on interior side elevations. - On interior lots, where stone is used on the front elevation and there is no logical termination point on the side elevations, a "finger-joint", or similar detail transitioning to brick should be incorporated. - Generally, there should be one or two wall cladding materials on a block, with a third being allowed for architectural features or accents only. - Flankage or rear building elevations exposed to public views or spaces (such as streets, parks, walkways, etc.) should have materials and details consistent with those of the front elevation. - Masonry detailing in keeping with the style of the building is encouraged including: base corbelling, belt coursing, precast quoining, precast sills and surrounds, lintels and keystones. - Front doors shall remain the focus of the front elevations and enhanced by way of door colour, entry design and porch detailing. - Use of keystones in large opening surrounds, such as over large windows, is encouraged.